jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/lukecarson-gas-signoff.md

 |  8  | The Gas module shall not be placed in areas of the house enviroment where it is colder than -10°C or hotter than 50°C | Manufacturer |
 |  9  | The Gas module shall not be placed in areas of the house enviroment where the humidity is more than 95% | Manufacturer |

-<sup>1</sup> These are the three specific gases perserve home pro set out to be able to detect due to the common gases causing poisoning at the home.
+<sup>1</sup> Preserve Home Pro aims to detect three specific gases commonly known for causing poisoning at home.
 [1]

-<sup>2</sup> In order to abide by OSHA standards, these are the gas concentrations perserve home pro will be detecting for an eight hour monitoring window.
+<sup>2</sup> To comply with OSHA standards, the gas concentrations monitored by Preserve Home Pro will be checked for an eight-hour period.
 [2]

-<sup>3</sup> In accordance to NFPA standards, perserve home pro will adhere to the located specified in the third constraint.
+<sup>3</sup> Preserve Home Pro will follow the guidelines specified in the third constraint as per the NFPA standards.
 [3-4]

-<sup>4</sup> For perserve home pro to best maximize the potential in finding gas leaks the gas module will be placed where gas piping is being feed into.
+<sup>4</sup> To maximize the potential in detecting gas leaks, the gas module will be installed where gas piping is being fed into.
 [5]

-<sup>5</sup> For the gases that are being targeted, they will be orientated either near the ceiling or near the floor because the each gas is heavier or lighter than air and either flow up or down.
+<sup>5</sup> The targeted gases will be placed either near the ceiling or near the floor since each gas is either heavier or lighter than air and flows up or down.
 [5]

-<sup>6</sup> From looking at exisitng products installation manuals, perserve home pro will not be placing the gas sensors where their is a potential disturbance that will effect the sensing of the sensor.[3-5]
+<sup>6</sup> Based on existing product installation manuals, Preserve Home Pro will avoid placing gas sensors in areas where there is a potential disturbance that could affect sensor detection.
+[3-5]

-<sup>7</sup> From looking at existing products installation manuals, perserve home pro will not place sensors in environments where there will be false positives for the sensor from other environments.[4]
+<sup>7</sup> Based on existing product installation manuals, Preserve Home Pro will avoid placing sensors in environments where there is a likelihood of false positives from other sources.
+[4]

-<sup>8</sup> To meet the manufacturers work environment, the sensors will not be placed in the specified temperature range in order to keep functionality.[6-7]
+<sup>8</sup> To meet the manufacturer's work environment, the sensors will not be placed within the specified temperature range.in order to keep functionality for constraints 8 and 9.
+[6-7]

-<sup>9</sup> To meet the manufacturers work environment, the sensors will not be placed in the specified temperature range in order to keep functionality.[6-7]

 ## Buildable Schematic